nmartinez23/JS-Testing/README.md

-This is a Javascript unit testing project I have completed as part of the Watch and Code course.
+This is a unit testing project I have completed as part of the Watch and Code course.
+Passing tests have been written for the methods of forEach, filter, map and reduce.

 Please see https://github.com/joewalnes/jstinytest for the original source.